AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 To record a macro:

-1. Press the <Keys.HardKey>Macro</Keys.HardKey> button (above keypad)
+1. Press the <Keys.HardKey>Macro</Keys.HardKey> button (above keypad).
-2. Select <Keys.SoftKey>Full Speed</Keys.SoftKey> or <Keys.SoftKey>Real Time</Keys.SoftKey>.
+2. Press <Keys.SoftKey>Record</Keys.SoftKey>.
-3. Press <Keys.SoftKey>Record</Keys.SoftKey>
+3. Select <Keys.SoftKey>Full Speed</Keys.SoftKey> or <Keys.SoftKey>Real Time</Keys.SoftKey>.
-4. Press a suitable empty button on the panel, or an empty button in the Macro window on the screen.
+4. Press <Keys.SoftKey>Record</Keys.SoftKey> to record the macro into the show library, or press a suitable empty button on the panel, or an empty button in the Macro window on the screen.
 Recording starts.
-The Insert/Macro button flashes during recording.
+The Macro button flashes during recording.
 5. Press the sequence of buttons you want to record.
-6. Press <Keys.SoftKey>Record Macro</Keys.SoftKey> to finish recording.
+6. Press <Keys.HardKey>Macro</Keys.HardKey> to finish recording.

 To play back the macro, just press or touch the button where you recorded the macro.
 The macro will repeat all your button presses, with